 Over time, this simple practice will make you less susceptible to the feeling of boredom.
 This, in turn, will mean that you no longer need to seek out satisfaction, which will help you to curb many of the bad habits that you may have.

-Just like every other feeling when we meditate, boredom is just a feeling.
-The trick is to mindfully observe it and to continue to meditate through it, rather than being ruled by it.
+Boredom is just a feeling.
+The trick is to mindfully observe the feeling of boredom and to continue to meditate through it, rather than being ruled by it.